lomotos10/GCM-bot/README.md

 @GCM-bot mai-info 3 seconds until dawn

+In addition to using these commands on servers, you can also DM the bot the same commands to get the same responses.

 ## Help / How to Contribute

 If there are requested features or nicknames to songs that you want to add, you can choose one of the below methods: